 The mission of the Army SBIR program is to provide, small high-tech businesses with the opportunity to propose innovative research and development solutions in response to critical Army needs.

-The Army SBIR Life Cycle begins with input from the field which provides an understanding of the Soldier’s Critical Needs based on information gathered through various mechanisms such as War Fighter Outcomes (WFOs).
+The Army SBIR Life Cycle begins with input from the field which provides an understanding of the Soldier’s critical needs based on information gathered through various mechanisms such as Warfighter Outcomes (WFOs).
 These needs are reflected in Technology Roadmaps and considered when generating SBIR and STTR topics.
 Army topics are written by scientists and engineers from the Army Labs, R&D Centers, and Program Executive Offices, also known as PEOs.

-The Army typically receives between two and three thousand SBIR Phase I proposals a year and funds between 10 and 13% of them.
+The Army typically receives between two and three thousand SBIR Phase I proposals a year and funds between 10% and 13% of them.
 The Phase I awards are comprised of a base, not to exceed $100,000 and six months of effort, and a Phase I Option not to exceed $50,000 and four months of effort.
 Phase II typically lasts for 2 years and has a ceiling of $1 million.
 Phase II provides the opportunity to validate and mature the topic solution.
-Roughly fifty percent of Phase I SBIR awardees receive a Phase II award.
-The Army also has a Phase II Enhancement program which enables it to provide an additional $500,000 if a company can match these additional SBIR funds with non-SBIR funding from a DoD acquisition program or from the private sector.
-The goal for good SBIR/STTR projects is to transition to Phase III, assuming that the need persists and the solution is cost effective.
+Roughly fifty percent of Phase I awardees receive a Phase II award.
+The Army also has a Phase II Enhancement Program which enables it to provide an additional $500,000 if a company can match these additional SBIR funds with non-SBIR funding from a DoD acquisition program or from the private sector.
+The goal for good SBIR/STTR projects is that they will transition to Phase III, assuming that the need persists and the solution is cost effective.
 The hallmark of Phase III is that the company will continue the maturation of the technology with non-SBIR/STTR funding from either the government or the private sector.
-The end result of sustained and collaborative efforts during Phase III is that solutions needed by the war fighter are provided.
+The end result of sustained and collaborative efforts during Phase III is that solutions needed by the warfighter are provided.

-The ultimate goal for good SBIR and STTR projects is to transition to Phase III, assuming they are cost effective and that the need persists.
+The ultimate goal for good SBIR and STTR projects is to transition to Phase III, assuming that the technology is cost effective and that the need persists.
 Phase III allows for the continued maturation of the technology with non-SBIR funding from either the government or the private sector.